Are you undecided about choosing WordPress vs Joomla? Here’s a point-by-point comparison to find out the features of the two platforms.

 - Site maintenance or support.

-Costs are variable and also influenced by the platform, and also as far as development is concerned they are strongly influenced by the type of site you want to create.
+Costs are variable and also influenced by the platform.
+Also as far as development is concerned, they are strongly influenced by the type of site you want to create.

 Prices of plugins and themes